aukkawut/aukkawut.github.io/index.md

 # Research and Publication

 * Conferences
   * Aswale, A., Lopez, A., Ammartayakun, A. and Pinciroli, C., 2022.
 Hacking the Colony: On the Disruptive Effect of Misleading Pheromone and How to Defend Against It.
 In: *21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022)*.
 IFAAMAS.
 In press.
+[Conf](https://aamas2022-conference.auckland.ac.nz/accepted/papers/) [PDF](#)

 # Classworks